Risk Arbitrage and Hedging to Acceptability under Transaction Costs: Hedging to acceptability

-Let $(\bK_t)_{t=0,\dots,T}$ be a sequence of random closed convex sets, such that $\bK_t\cap\R_-^d=\{0\}$, $\bK_t$ is an upper set, and $\bK_t$ is $\cF_t$-measurable for all $t$.
-The set $\bK_t$ is interpreted as the set of all solvent positions at time $t$ expressed in physical units and is called a \emph{solvency set}, see \cite{kab:saf09}.
+Let $(\bK_t)_{t=0,\dots,T}$ be a sequence of random closed convex sets, such that, for all $t$, we have $\bK_t\cap\R_-^d=\{0\}$, $\bK_t$ is an upper set, and $\bK_t$ is $\cF_t$-measurable.
+The set $\bK_t$ is understood as the family of all solvent positions at time $t$ expressed in physical units and is called a \emph{solvency set}, see \cite{kab:saf09}.
 If the solvency sets are cones, this model is well studied under the name of Kabanov's model; it describes the market subject to proportional transaction costs, see \cite{kab:saf09,schach01}.
 If the solvency sets are cones and the acceptance sets are coherent, we talk about the \emph{coherent conical} setting.

-Let $\bK_t^0$ be the largest $\cF_t$-measurable linear subspace contained in $\bK_t$, that is
+Let $\bK_t^0$ be the largest $\cF_t$-measurable linear subspace contained in $\bK_t$, that is,